libreas/ausgabe26/03blumer/master.md

 is not the whole population of the city.

-Secondly, in the case of the Place de la Riponne, the temporary Café Grenette includes a branch of the city's public libraries.
-This small branch is tailored to children and their parents.
+Secondly, in the case of the Place de la Riponne, the temporary Café Grenette included a branch of the city's public libraries.
+This small branch was tailored to children and their parents.
 The collection contained mainly printed materials for children (picture books, first reader material, comics etc.).
 Although the library itself didn’t announce anything on the concept and program of this specific branch, it